Automatic language translation

 About Us

-The Diploma is coordinated by the LPAB and taught by the Law Extension Committee of the University of Sydney.
+The Diploma is administered and issued by the LPAB and taught by the Law Extension Committee of the University of Sydney.

 In addition to administering the Diploma in Law the LPAB is the NSW government body which determines whether people may be admitted as lawyers in NSW and is responsible for the accreditation of all academic and practical legal training courses in the State.